clarkgrg/serverless-github/README.md

 ## Use Case

-This challenge adds a Github checker whenever a new PR is committed
+This challenge adds a Github checker whenever a new PR is created
 * Check that the PR title references 'GitHub issue xxxxxx'

-If PR title does not referent 'GitHub issue xxxxxx' then check fails
+* If PR title does not reference 'GitHub issue xxxxxx' then check fails